Certificate in Accounting (Post-Baccalaureate)

 - No class times or set login times for your online accounting courses

 Can I get a certificate in accounting?

-Yes!
-If you have a non-business or non-accounting bachelor’s degree and are looking to gain specialized knowledge and skills in the field, a post-baccalaureate certificate offers higher-level classes that could help advance your career.
-The online certificate is designed to provide the education necessary for an entry-level position in accounting or auditing.
+You could.
+If you have a bachelor’s degree and are looking to gain specialized knowledge and skills in the field, a post-baccalaureate accounting certificate offers higher-level classes that could help you build skills for accounting or auditing.

 What certification is best for accounting?

-There are many certifications in accounting available to choose from like Certified Public Accountant (CPA) or Certified Payroll Professional (CPP).
-Which certification you choose to pursue depends on which path you would like to take in accounting.
-The Post Certificate in Accounting (Post-Baccalaureate) program is not designed to fulfill licensure requirements, but it can be used to partially fulfill them.*
+First things first, certification does not equal credential.
+If you are looking for relevant credential opportunities for the accounting field, there are several you could pursue, including Certified Public Accountant (CPA), Certified Management Accountant (CMA), and Certified Fraud Examiner (CFE).
+Which credential you choose to pursue depends on which path you would like to take in the accounting field.
+The Post University Certificate in Accounting (Post-Baccalaureate) program is not designed to fulfill certification or licensure requirements, but it may be used to partially fulfill them.

 How long does it take to get an accounting certificate?

-The online accounting certificate was created with working individuals in mind to offer a flexible instruction option.
-The certificate will provide training in financial, managerial, and cost accounting along with federal income taxes and auditing.
+The online Certificate in Accounting (Post-Baccalaureate) program was created to offer a flexible learning option.
+The certificate offers training in financial, managerial, and cost accounting along with federal income taxes and auditing.

-The Certificate in Accounting typically takes 14 months and 36 required credit hours.
+The Certificate in Accounting requires 36 credit hours and typically takes 14 months to complete.
 To learn more about certificate requirements view the course catalog.